1Gift3/Python_Programs/PY4E/Ex_02_03/Payroll_cal_with_overtime/README.md

 Gross Pay: 40 * 15.75 = $630.00

 # HOW
-This is the calculation the program already performs.
-However, for real-world payroll purposes, we often need to account for other factors, such as:
+For real-world payroll purposes, we often need to account for other factors, such as:

 Overtime Pay (if hours exceed 40 hours per week)